benstoehr/cs425-sp19/mp2/doc.md

 Please submit CP1 using Gradescope.
 Your submission should include the following information:

-- The list of people in your group with names and NetIDs
-- The URL to your GitLab repository.
-You must use the Engineering GitLab server and give the course staff Reporter access to your repository.
-- Your group number
-- A description of how to compile (if needed) and run your nodes

 You should then have a description of the design of your MP2.
 Your description should explain:

 - How your nodes keep connectivity; how they discover nodes beyond the originally introduced ones, and how they detect failed nodes. **You should justify why you think your design is robust to failures.**